techlore/faq-bot/README.md

 --|--
  !faq shutdown | Shuts down the bot.
 Can only be triggered by `botadmin`, else gives default FAQ error.
  !faq update | `git pull`s in the current directory.
 This both updates the FAQ file and, if you shut it down subsequently, allows you to run the latest version of the source code.
- !faq index | Gives an index listing of all currently loaded FAQ queries.
+ !faq | Gives an index listing of all currently loaded FAQ queries.

 ### License: